 Remember, once you sign the contract, it can be difficult to renegotiate these terms.
 Therefore, take the time to thoroughly review and understand all aspects of your employment contract before signing.

 Unless you have a partner who manages childcare throughout the day, organizing it can be quite challenging.
 To avoid showing up to your first day at work with your child in tow, it’s crucial to arrange childcare as soon as possible.
-If private childcare providers are not available, check if any breakfast or after-school clubs can accommodate your children.
+If private childcare providers are unavailable, check whether any breakfast or after-school clubs can accommodate your children.

 While family and friends might offer some assistance, organizing your schedule efficiently is essential.
 Additionally, hiring a nanny or considering an au pair might be viable solutions to explore.